Botox for Clenching and Grinding

 • Flattened or chipped teeth

-The health benefits of Botox are often overlooked as many people believe Botox treatments are purely cosmetic solutions.
-On the contrary, Botox can alleviate chronic clenching and grinding.
-Botox works by relaxing the muscles where treatment is injected.
+Wait, Botox for clenching and grinding?
+Yes!
+Many of the health benefits of Botox are often overlooked as many people believe Botox are purely cosmetic solutions.
+But this isn’t the case, Botox works by relaxing the muscles where treatment is injected.
 In the case of bruxism, Botox is injected into the masseter muscle, the muscle responsible for moving (or clenching) the jaw.

-With small injections of botulinum (the toxin used in Botox treatments) in the masseter, your jaw muscles can relax significantly, which eradicates the unconscious tendency to clench and grind.
+With small injections of botulinum toxin (aka Botox), your jaw muscles can relax significantly, which eradicates the unconscious tendency to clench and grind.

 Not only is Botox known to alleviate these uncomfortable symptoms, some people even consider Botox treatments more effective than night guards and other popular bruxism treatments!